halong bay

 Getting there

-CroisiEurope fleet offers a cruise on the Mekong from Angkor to Hanoi with an extension to Hanoi and Along Bay - 14 days from ?
-3,678.
+CroisiEurope fleet Proposes a Mekong cruise from Angkor to Hanoi with an extension in Hanoi and Halong Bay - 14 days from €3,678.
 CroisiEurope: 0 826 101 234

 http://www.croisieurope.com/croisieres/16r-croisiere-sur-le-mekong-dangkor-a-hanoi-et-extension-hanoi-et-baie-dhalong

-Evaneos offers a fortnight?s trek from Hanoi to discover the ethnic groups of Upper Tonkin.
-These populations speak around fifty different languages and differ in terms of clothing, habitat, ethnic origins, traditions and beliefs.
-Approximately ?1400 /15 days, excluding international flights.
+Evaneos Proposes a 15-day trek to discover the ethnic groups of Upper Tonkin from Hanoi.
+These populations speak about fifty different languages, and are differentiated by their clothing, housing, ethnic origins, traditions, and beliefs.
+Around €1400/15 days, excluding international flights.
 Evaneos: 01 82 83 36 36

 http://www.evaneos.com/vietnam/itineraire/2103-trek-decouverte-les-ethnies-du-haut-tonkin/